 People with a punctured lung will typically go directly to the emergency room or be seen by emergency medical service personnel at the scene of the injury.
 As a punctured lung usually causes shortness of breath, the initial treatment is generally oxygen by a face mask.
 Breathing oxygen will help increase the amount of oxygen that enters the blood and eventually reaches the body’s cells.
 Oxygen treatment can also help air within the pleural space be absorbed into the blood vessels lining the space.
 This may decrease the size of the pneumothorax.

-A large chest wound that penetrates to the lungs may cause a sucking chest wound, in which air is pulled in through the wound every time the person attempts to breath.
-Medical professionals place a special bandage that contains petroleum jelly on the wound to create a seal.
-The bandage will only be taped on three sides so air can escape the wound but not return.
+Open wounds in the chest are generally covered by a bandage to prevent the entry of bacteria.
+Sometimes a large wound that penetrates the lungs will cause a sucking chest wound, in which air is pulled in through the wound every time the person attempts to breathe.
+If this is present, medical professionals typically place a special bandage containing petroleum jelly on the wound to create a seal.
+The bandage may be taped on only three sides so air can escape from the wound but not re-enter it.

 Wait and See

 If the puncture wound is small, your doctor may choose a "wait and see" approach.
 A small area of punctured lung may be able to heal on its own.
 But it is important to let your doctor decide whether this is the right approach.
 Do not make the decision to "wait and see" on your own, as delay in treating a punctured lung can lead to complications.
 These may include the punctured lung failing to heal or the lung not re-expanding to its normal size, even if healing occurs.
 Infection of the lung or pleural space may also occur without proper medical care.